MionKit/mion/packages/router/README.md

 ## Call Context

-All data related to the call and app is passed in the first parameter to routes/hooks handler the `Context`.
+All data related to the Application and called route is passed in the first parameter to routes/hooks handler the `Context`.
+Some data like `request/reply body/headers` or `responseErrors` are available but it is not recommended modifying them specially within a route, their values are automatically assigned by the router.
+Instead just return data from the function or throw an error.

 #### Context Type